Kariuki79/alx-higher_level_programming/0x03-python-data_structures/README.md

 4. Replace in a copy

 A function that replaces an element in a list at a specific position without modifying the original list(like in C).

+5. Can you C me now?

+A function that removes all characters 'c' and 'C' from a string